Search

 Dr. Holmes has been an educator since 2002.
 Prior to becoming a principal, Dr. Holmes served as a 2nd and 3rd grade teacher, 6th and 7th grade science teacher, lead teacher, and assistant principal.
 Dr. Holmes received the Walmart Teacher of the Year award in 2006 and a Community Service Award from the National Association of University Women in 2017.
 She grew up in Roselle, New Jersey.

-LeRoy has served as the principal of Henry H. Houston Elementary School since 2014.
-Under LeRoy’s leadership, Houston made remarkable gains in student progress during the 2017-18 school year as measured by the School Progress Report (SPR).
+Dr. LeRoy Hall, Jr. has served as the principal of Henry H. Houston Elementary School since 2014.
+Under Dr. Hall’s leadership, Houston made remarkable gains in student progress during the 2017-18 school year as measured by the School Progress Report (SPR).
 Houston increased in all areas of the SPR, most notably in overall score (growing from 21% to 43% of possible points) and progress (21% to 72%).
-When LeRoy began as Principal of Houston in 2014-15; Houston was designated as one of 289 struggling school by the state of Pennsylvania due to poor test scores as well as other data points.
+When Dr. Hall began as Principal of Houston in 2014-15; Houston was designated as one of 289 struggling school by the state of Pennsylvania due to poor test scores as well as other data points.
 The schools were charged with developing “improvement plans” with the direction of state advisors.
 However, in 2018, due to progress gains, Houston’s designation was removed.

-LeRoy has been an educator since 2003.
-Prior to becoming a principal, LeRoy served as assistant principal, assessment coordinator, professional learning community cluster leader, and elementary school teacher.
-LeRoy was also nominated for the Regis and Kelly 2010 Top Teacher Contest and received the Office Depot Adopt a Teacher Award in 2006 and 2007.
+Dr. Hall has been an educator since 2003.
+Prior to becoming a principal, he served as assistant principal, assessment coordinator, professional learning community cluster leader, and elementary school teacher.
+Dr. Hall was also nominated for the Regis and Kelly 2010 Top Teacher Contest and received the Office Depot Adopt a Teacher Award in 2006 and 2007.
 When LeRoy was a math teacher (2008), his school received the Blue Ribbon award.
 LeRoy grew up in Pittsburgh, Pennsylvania.

-In 2022, the Philadelphia Citizen named Richard Citizen on the Year; he is also the recipient of the Philadelphia Citizen/Accountability Lab’s Philadelphia Integrity Icon Award.
+In 2022, the Philadelphia Citizen named Dr. Gordon Citizen of the Year; he is also the recipient of the Philadelphia Citizen/Accountability Lab’s Philadelphia Integrity Icon Award.
 He is also the recipient of the 2020 Omega Psi Phi Fraternity Incorporated Zeta Iota Iota Chapter Philadelphia Citizen of the Year Award.
-Richard was recognized with citations from the Pennsylvania House of Representatives in 2021; Two Resolutions City Council of Philadelphia in 2020, 2019, and 2017; and the Pennsylvania State Senate in 2017.
+He was recognized with citations from the Pennsylvania House of Representatives in 2021; Two Resolutions City Council of Philadelphia in 2020, 2019, and 2017; and the Pennsylvania State Senate in 2017.
 He is also the recipient of Lincoln University’s 2021 Distinguished Alumni Professional Achievement Award and 2019 Dr. Frank “Tick” Coleman Distinguished Alumni Award.

 Additional honors include the 2022 National Life Group LifeChanger of the Year Award; the 2022 Phi Beta Sigma Fraternity Incorporated, Eastern Region Educator of the Year Award; the 2022 Top Educator by Marquis Who’s Who in American Education; the 2022 Schoolmen’s Club of Philadelphia Martin L. Glassman Commitment to Education Award; the 2021 6ABC Philadelphia Visions Black History Month Honoree; and the 2020 Diversity MBA Magazine Top 100 Under 50 Executive and Emerging Leaders Award.

-Richard has been an educator since 1996.
-Prior to becoming a principal, Richard served as teacher, special education teacher, truancy liaison, and assistant principal.
+Dr. Gordon has been an educator since 1996.
+Prior to becoming a principal, He served as teacher, special education teacher, truancy liaison, and assistant principal.
 He is a board member of the University of Pennsylvania’s Barbara and Edward Netter Center for Community Partnerships (Community Advisory Board).
-Richard grew up in Camden, NJ, and Philadelphia.
+Dr. Gordon grew up in Camden, NJ and Philadelphia.

 Shakae serves as the Executive Director of Leadership Development for the School District of Philadelphia.
 Prior to this role, she was the principal of Middle Years Alternative (MYA) School from 2014 – 2023.
 Under her leadership, MYA ranked #5 overall in its School Performance Report (SPR) score and increased its Overall score (a combination of Achievement, Progress, and Climate) from 52% to 73% moving it the “Reinforce” category.
 MYA’s Progress SPR score moved from 39% to 100% and the school Climate SPR score moved from 39% to 90%, making MYA a Model Climate school.
 MYA was recognized with the Outstanding School Climate Award in 2017-18, the Consecutive School Progress Award for three (2017-18) and then four (2018-19) years of consecutive SPR growth, and the Title 1 Distinguished Schools Award from the Pennsylvania Department of Education (2019-20).
 At MYA, Shakae incorporated new systems often found only in high schools for attendance, individualized rosters, and a data-driven instruction system where children analyze their own data.
 Additionally Shakae focused on fostering distributive leadership in order to build leadership capacity among her staff.
 During her tenure, MYA strategically revamped its partnerships and changed its mission to focus on preparing and exposing students to opportunities that broaden exposure to college and career readiness competencies.